 Events to check out:

-- Catch a Concert at Ruoff Home Mortgage Music Center: At 228 acres, Ruoff is the largest outdoor music venue in the state.
+- Catch a Concert at Ruoff Home Mortgage Music Center: At nearly 200 acres, Ruoff is the largest outdoor music venue in the state.
 From Frank Sinatra to Coldplay, Future, and Blink 182, Ruoff has been welcoming the world's most popular artists to Noblesville, Indiana, since 1989.